 You’ll be pleased to know Barden’s quality control procedures are as rigorous and tough as those used for the aerospace sector.

-Under usual circumstances, the main wear on a dental handpiece is just the bearing, so complete cartridges needn’t be replaced at every service.
+Under usual circumstances, the main wear on a handpiece is just the bearing, so complete cartridges needn’t be replaced at every service.
 And because of the longevity of Barden dental bearings, savings of hundreds of pounds can be made over the lifetime of your handpiece.

 Barden has developed a honing technique which improves the surface finish and the relative roundness of the bearing’s inner and outer raceways, resulting in consistently higher speeds over the lifetime of the handpiece.